anushkapunekar/attention-from-scratch/README.md

 📌 Key Takeaways:

-Self-attention allows each word to dynamically decide which other words matter Multi-head attention enables multiple perspectives over the same input This mechanism is the foundation of all modern LLMs Understanding attention deeply is crucial for working with:
+*Self-attention allows each word to dynamically decide which other words matter.
-1.Transformers
+*Multi-head attention enables multiple perspectives over the same input.
+*This mechanism is the foundation of all modern LLMs.
+*Understanding attention deeply is crucial for working with:
+1.Transformers.
-2.RAG systems
+2.RAG systems.
-3.LLM-based agents
+3.LLM-based agents.

 ---